janw/janw.xyz/content/post/2016-12-30-installing-a-matrix-org-synapse-server-on-uberspace.md

 ### Setting up custom ports

 With TLS prepared, we move on to ports.
 Uberspace is a shared hosting provider, so the default ports Matrix uses (8008, and 8448) are not available to us mere mortals.
-That&#8217;s not a problem for Matrix though, since they properly employ an (RFC2782) DNS SRV entry, to determine the correct port (and hostname) on which a server is listening for an entire domain.
+That's not a problem for Matrix though, since they properly employ an (RFC2782) DNS SRV entry, to determine the correct port (and hostname) on which a server is listening for an entire domain.
 We start off with poking a hole through the firewall on a custom port, given by a handy script provided by the Uberspace guys:

     uberspace-add-port -p tcp -f